 “True resilience is built locally,” Van Oudenhoven adds.
 “The government can’t deliver groceries to a neighbor during a lockdown, that’s up to us.”

-Some Dutch municipalities are taking this lesson into practise.
+Some Dutch municipalities are taking this lesson into practice.
 With no national blueprint, they have experimented with different approaches to connect residents, local organizations, businesses, and volunteers.
 On August 28, the Association of Dutch Municipalities (VNG) issued a guideline for resilience and preparedness in local communities, giving municipalities examples and practical advice.

-The guideline also draws lessons from Ukraine.
+The guideline for municipalities draws lessons from Ukraine.
 The Russian attack has shown how critical local governance can be in a crisis.
 Ukrainian municipalities relied on residents, volunteers, businesses, and NGOs to maintain essential services under extreme pressure.
 According to the VNG, towns with strong local networks and collaboration between government and society proved far more resilient than those without.